 - Systematic and consistent naming of data files facilitates data management during research as well as data archiving and reuse.

-- Check the FSD's guidelines for Naming and managing quantitative data files and the guidelines for Naming qualitative files .
+- Check the FSD's Data Management Guidelines for Naming and managing quantitative data files and the Data Management Guidelines for Naming qualitative files .

 - Be systematic and consistent when transcribing data even if you feel that you will only need parts of the data.